-Tests that may be ordered

-- Possible X-rays and blood tests - Evaluation by Physical Therapy and/or Occupational Therapy

-Treatments that may be ordered

-- Deep breathing exercises and incentive spirometer - Monitoring of vital signs, pain level, strength, and sensation - Dressing change as ordered

-Equipment & tubes that may be ordered

-- Intravenous line (IV) fluids may be discontinued if you are eating and drinking well.

-- PCA pump

-- IPCDs, foot pumps, or compression hose

-- Bladder catheter

-- Surgical drain

-- Surgical brace or collar

-Medicine that may be ordered

-- Continue intravenous (IV) fluids until eating and drinking well. - Complete antibiotics - Pain medication given in your IV, by mouth, or as an injection as ordered by your surgeon - Patient-controlled analgesia pump (patient-controlled pain pump) if ordered by your surgeon - Take stool softener to prevent constipation as ordered by your surgeon.
+Tests that may be ordered Possible X-rays and blood tests Evaluation by Physical Therapy and/or Occupational Therapy Treatments that may be ordered Deep breathing exercises and incentive spirometer Monitoring of vital signs, pain level, strength, and sensation Dressing change as ordered Equipment & tubes that may be ordered Intravenous line (IV) fluids may be discontinued if you are eating and drinking well.
+PCA pump IPCDs, foot pumps, or compression hose Bladder catheter Surgical drain Surgical brace or collar Medicine that may be ordered Continue intravenous (IV) fluids until eating and drinking well.
+Complete antibiotics Pain medication given in your IV, by mouth, or as an injection as ordered by your surgeon Patient-controlled analgesia pump (patient-controlled pain pump) if ordered by your surgeon Take stool softener to prevent constipation as ordered by your surgeon.
+Food • Regular diet (food) as tolerated Activity Out of bed walking as ordered by your physician Out of bed for meals Minimize bending or twisting at the waist.
+Education Post-operative plan of care Medications, activity restrictions, physical therapy, safety Signs and symptoms to report to your surgeon Feeling & sensation You may feel tired and sore.It may hurt to move, but you will be receiving pain medication.

-Food

-• Regular diet (food) as tolerated

-- Out of bed walking as ordered by your physician

-- Out of bed for meals

-- Minimize bending or twisting the neck.

-Education

-- Post-operative plan of care - Medications, activity restrictions, physical therapy, safety - Signs and symptoms to report to your surgeon

-Feeling & sensation

-- You may feel tired and sore.

-- It may hurt to move, but you will be receiving pain medication.

-- You may be ready to go home.

-^{}Discontinued as ordered by your surgeon
+Discontinued as ordered by your surgeon